imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-04-Introduction-To-Javascript-Core/exercises.md

 	}
 	console.log(i); //->5

-`i` is defined in the global scope so when the loop stops, `i` is 5 and that is printed tot he console.
+`i` is defined in the global scope so when the loop stops, `i` is 5 and that is printed to the console.

 ####Exercise 3